xuanxu/upload-crossref-action/README.md

 ## Usage

-Usually this action is used as a step in a workflow after the pdf  file and the paper branch are created.
+Usually this action is used as a step in a workflow after the pdf file and the paper's branch are created.

 ### Inputs